Kurama (YuYu Hakusho): In other media

 Kurama appears as a supporting character in Yu Yu Hakusho: The Movie on a mission to rescue Koenma who was taken by the demons Koashura and Garuga.
 The second film, Yu Yu Hakusho the Movie: Poltergeist Report, Kurama battles the Netherworld's forces.
-Kurama faces one of Yakumo's servants who impersonates one of his deceased friends Kuronue.
-On finding out about the impersonation and that henchman had tried to pervert the friendship between him and Kuronue, an enraged Kurama summons a whole forest of sharp-edged bamboo which pierces the imposter and kills him.
-Kurama later assists Yusuke in his final battle against Yakumo, restoring order they destroyed in the process.
+Kurama faces one of Yakumo's servants, who impersonates one of his deceased friends, Kuronue.
+On finding out about the impersonation and that the henchman had tried to pervert the friendship between him and Kuronue, an enraged Kurama summons a whole forest of sharp-edged bamboo, which pierces the imposter and kills him.
+Kurama later assists Yusuke in his final battle against Yakumo; Kurama's energy grants Yusuke's Spirit Gun blast versatility, causing it to bend like his Rose Whip.

-A spin-off was also written which shows the first meeting of Kurama and Hiei and how they become allies before the series' start.
-The character is also playable in multiple video games including Yu Yu Hakusho Makyō Tōitsusen, Yu Yu Hakusho: Dark Tournament and Yu Yu Hakusho: Tournament Tactics.
+A spin-off was also written which shows the first meeting of Kurama and Hiei, and how they become allies before the series' start.
+The character is also playable in multiple video games, including Yu Yu Hakusho Makyō Tōitsusen, Yu Yu Hakusho: Dark Tournament and Yu Yu Hakusho: Tournament Tactics.

 Reception

 Kurama is a popular character with fans, coming in third and second place in the series' first two popularity polls.
 He came in second in the American Shonen Jump poll.
 In Animage's Anime Grand Prix, he was ranked as the third most popular male anime character of 1993 and the most popular male character in both 1994 and 1995.
 His alternate demon form was ranked sixteenth in 1994.
 Demon Kurama additionally won About.com's "Best Supporting Character" in its 2005 Anime Award Show.
 Kurama was also ranked the third best male anime character of the 1990s by Newtype.
 In an "Anime!
 Anime!" poll, Kurama was rated as the most popular character voiced by Megumi Ogata.
 In Japanese website goo poll, Kurama was voted as the fourth most sexually appealing character in Shonen Jump.
 In another poll from Goo, Kurama was voted as the most beautiful of men with long hair.
+Ever since writing his first storyboards for the Rurouni Kenshin manga, manga author Nobuhiro Watsuki did sketches of protagonist Himura Kenshin's appearance and noticed that he looked like Kurama, which led to multiple comparisons in Japan.
 Manga author Masashi Kishimoto was mainly inspired to create the Naruto character with the same name, Kurama, based on Togashi's character.
+In The Japanimated Folktale: Analysis Concerning the Use and Adaptation of Folktale Characteristics in Anime, Kurama's past life is noted to be a common element often used in anime involving folklore elements with Kurama being trickster fox Kitsune.